theankitdash/Interactive-Multimodal-AI-Buddy-An-AI-Companion-for-Real-Time-Emotion-Aware-Conversations/README.md

 ## 🚀 Overview

 The **Interactive Multimodal AI Buddy** is an advanced AI companion designed to engage users in real-time, emotionally intelligent conversations.
-By integrating multimodal inputs—such as text, voice, and facial expressions—this system adapts its responses based on the user's emotional state, fostering more natural and empathetic interactions.
+By integrating multimodal inputs—such as voice, and facial expressions—this system adapts its responses based on the user's emotional state, fostering more natural and empathetic interactions.

 ---